LucaGnezda/HostlessWebFramework/app/scripts/bindings/readme.md

 - One from your user interface to the dispatcher (This one is easy, because the dispatcher takes care of this one for you).
 - One from the store to you component.
 This is a little tricker so you'll have to code it this in this folder to implement whatever logic you need.

-## What do I need before doing this?
+## What else do I need before I can code this?
 Before you create bindings here, you first need two things to bind together.
 Specifically:
 - One thing to bind from
 - One thing to bind it to